Boat packed with hundreds of Haitian migrants runs aground in Florida

 Boat crossings of Haitian migrants have grown more frequent as the Caribbean island nation faces worsening economic and political crises, as well as gang-related kidnappings.

-The Coast Guard said it has rescued 1,152 Haitians since October, on top of 3,900 picked up at sea over the five previous years.
+The Coast Guard said it has rescued 1,152 Haitians since October, in addition to 3,900 picked up at sea over the five previous years.

 Photos tweeted on Sunday by Chief Patrol Agent Walter Slosar of Border Patrol's Miami Sector show a boat tilting dangerously to one side in the water with passengers dangling off the edge and a group of migrants ashore wrapped in towels.